 We’re also heading towards tapeworm test time, and again, nature can help here as pumpkin seeds are well known for their taeniacide and taeniafuge properties - taeniacides are phytonutrients that specifically destroy tapeworms, with taeniafuges expelling them.

-Our organic ground pumpkin seeds are human grade, so sprinkle some on your winter porridge too!
+And of course our certified organic ground pumpkin seeds are human grade, so sprinkle some on your winter porridge too!

 Any information contained within